jaypaulb/JaypaulsCursorRules/PRD.md

 - **5.4 research.mdc**: Project inception, research, and design methodology

 ## Success Criteria

+### ✅ Achieved

-- Each rule file is self-contained and actionable
+- ✅ Each rule file is self-contained and actionable
-- Rules can be mixed and matched based on project needs
+- ✅ Rules can be mixed and matched based on project needs
-- AI agents can operate autonomously following the guidelines
+- ✅ AI agents can operate autonomously following the guidelines
-- Development quality and consistency improves across projects
+- ✅ Development quality and consistency improves across projects
-- Onboarding time for new projects is reduced significantly
+- ✅ Onboarding time for new projects is reduced significantly
+- ✅ Token-optimized: ~728-928 tokens per call (under 1000 limit)
+- ✅ TDD methodology enforced across all rules
+- ✅ Atomic design principles applied throughout
+- ✅ No duplicate content between rules

 ## Technical Requirements
 - Compatible with Cursor IDE rule system